AdamSpannbauer/minimal_python_package/README.md

 # minimal_python_package

+Who is this for:

+* You know how to write python code
+* You know how to write python functions
+* You want to know how to write python packages and you're more of a do-er than a reader

+README Outline:
+* [Overview and usage](#overview-and-usage): proving that this repo holds an installable & functional package
+* [More on packages](#more-on-packages): Very brief writeups on python package concepts shown in this repo
+* [Practice prompts](#practice-prompts): Prompts for how to practice packages using this repo.
+Extend and create.

 ## Overview and usage

 ### Installation

 *The package itself isn't too useful.
-So these instructions are more to show that this does repo does hold everything for an installable, usable, & functional package.*
+So these instructions are more to show that this repo does hold everything for an installable, usable, & functional package.*

 The package in this repo can be installed with: